 Daffodils at Cotehele

-Seagulls and Sunrise: an audio companion for your visit
+Seagull and Sunrise - an audio companion for your journey through the Tamar Valley

 Daffodils start to emerge from mid-February, signalling the imminent arrival of spring, and continue to flower through into May.
 Different varieties take centre stage at different times.

-The sunny plants flower all over the estate, but can particularly be found across from the Barn Restaurant, in the meadow behind the house and in the old orchard.
+The sunny plants flower all over the estate, but can particularly be found across from the Barn Restaurant, in the meadow behind the house, in the old orchard and at the centurary orchard near Cotehele Quay.

 Many of the seedlings are supplied by local daffodil grower Dan du Plessis, but some varieties date to the 17th century.
 Most are 19th-century hybrids, the surviving remnants of a major flower industry that once thrived along the Tamar valley.